Valentine's Day: Does it Stress You Out?

 December 13, 2011

-There is the underlying message that Christmas is a perfect time, it is about the perfect family, the perfect gift, the perfect meal etc. It can often be difficult not to buy into some or all of this.
-If...
+There is the underlying message that Christmas is the perfect time of year, it is about the perfect family, the perfect gift, the perfect meal, the perfect holiday, etc. It is ...

 Continue reading...